hueristiq/hq-go-url/README.md

 ### Extraction

 The `extractor` package lets you scan text and pull out URLs using advanced regex patterns.
-You can enforce URL schemes or hosts, or use custom patterns to suit your specific needs.

 ```go
 package main